 Bali Villa Escapes Tip: If you’re coming from Seminyak, Canggu or Ubud, it’s an easy taxi ride, but traffic can be a nightmare (especially along Sunset Rd), so give yourself ample travel time.

 5. Indulge yourself with a massage at Karma Kandara

 You’ll feel like you are in 7th heaven or, even better, like a superstar with the royal treatment you’re going to get with a massage at the villa resort of Karma Kandara.

 What separates this place from your average Balinese day spa is the sensational deck area where you can have your massage.
 It’s simply breathtaking!

 You peer out over the lush gardens into the crystal clear waters as your professionally trained masseuse drains all the worries and stresses away with their delicate touch.
-This is a must-do experience and well worth the effort of getting there and the cost.
-It’s a tad more expensive than other places but the killer view is so worth it.
+This is a must-do experience and well worth the effort and cost of getting there.
+It’s a tad more expensive than other places, but the killer view is so worth it.

 Bali Villa Escapes tip: go for the detox infrared sauna & the anti-aging therapies!

 P.S. – guys, this is the perfect gift for your partner – she’ll love it!!